Azure-Samples/MyDriving/scripts/README.md

 	* _< location >_ is the Azure datacenter where you want the services to be deployed, such as "WestUS".
 	* _< resource group name >_ is the name of the deployed resource group.
 2. During deployment, the script will ask you to provide two SQL Datbase passwords: **sqlServerAdminPassword** and **sqlAnalyticsServerAdminPassword**.
 The first password is for the Mobile App back end database; the second password is for the analytic database that supports Power BI queries.
+3. Once the service deployment is complete, the script will ask if you want to provision the Visual Studio Team Service continuous integration pipelines.
+If you answer 'y' (for yes), you'll be prompted to enter the following values before it copies MyDriving source to the specified local folder, creates a new VSTS project, checks in the source to the project, and creates all build definitions:
+	* **your VSTS account**: The name of your VSTS account.
+It should have format of _https://[account name].visualstuio.com_.
+	* **your PAT**:  The personal access token (see [http://blog.devmatter.com/personal-access-tokens-vsts/](http://blog.devmatter.com/personal-access-tokens-vsts/)).
+	* **project name**: The name of the VSTS project to be created.
+	* **local working folder**: The local folder where MyDriving source code will be copied to.

 ## Use Bash script